Maui beckons tourists, and their dollars, to stave off economic disaster after wildfires

 Travel to areas outside West Maui should return to pre-fire levels by Thanksgiving, predicted Carl Bonham, an economics professor at the University of Hawaii at Manoa.
 Discounted airfares and marketing appeals should help, he said.

-Gov. Josh Green told a meeting of the state Council on Revenues that he expects authorities to reopen most of West Maui to travelers on Oct.
-8, with the exception of fire-damaged neighborhoods.
+It’s not clear, however, when travel to West Maui will resume.
 The area, which includes beach resorts in Kaanapali, north of historic Lahaina, has 11,000 hotel rooms.
 That’s half Maui’s total.

 The disaster prompted state officials on Wednesday to lower their 2023 economic growth prediction for the entire state to 1.1%, down from 1.8%.
 Next year, they expect 1.5% growth instead of 2%.